 This article can help you understand the conversation when plug-in vehicle (PEV) enthusiasts are going on and on about their fuel efficiency and charging tricks.
 Better yet, it will help you learn to accurately compute the home electricity consumption and charging speed should you decide to buy that PEV you’ve been thinking about.

 The important elements of a home system are the PEV charging unit, officially called an EVSE; its amperage, and the capacity of the plug-in vehicle’s on-board charger, usually given in kilowatts, or kW.

 What’s a Watt?

 The first battery-electric vehicles, back in the dark ages of 2010 and 2011, were equipped with chargers rated at 3.3 kW.
 That means they could only accept a maximum of 3.3 kilowatts of electricity each hour they were connected to a 240-volt, or Level 2, power supply.

 A watt is the basic unit of electricity, and a kilowatt is 1,000 watts.
-A PEV charging station that could send only 1 kilowatt of electricity to the battery pack in an hour would be a 1 kilowatt-hour (kWh) device.
+A PEV charging station that could send only 1 kilowatt of electricity to the battery pack in an hour would be a 1 kilowatt (kW) device.
 It wouldn’t be very efficient.

 Those 3.3 kW chargers in the early EVs weren’t all that quick, so manufacturers soon started using 6.6 kW chargers and since the late 2010s, many new EVs have had 7.6 kW charging capacity.
 Some high-end models go even higher.
 The basic charging capacity of a Tesla, for instance, is 10 kWh, and buyers can order a second on-board charger that double the charging speed to 20 kWh.

 While battery-electric vehicles (BEVs) have stepped up their charging game, most plug-in hybrids still use 3.3 kW chargers because they have much smaller batteries, often less than a third the size of a BEV’s.
 They don’t need the faster chargers and buyers don’t need the extra cost they’d add to the car.

 But for BEVs, greater charging speed means less time tethered to a plug and more time on the road.